Azure/acr-builder/docs/acb.md

 ### exitedWithout

 `exitedWithout` can be used to trigger a task when previous steps exited without one or more of the specified exit codes.

+### startDelay

+`startDelay` can be used to delay a step's execution.
+This is an integer value measured in seconds.

 ## `acb.yaml` Properties